 My review of Passiv is positive.

-Also, if you used to put off rebalancing till later because you did not have the time to crunch the numbers, Passiv has come to the rescue.
+If you used to put off rebalancing till later because you did not have the time to crunch the numbers, Passiv makes the process hassle-free.

 If the idea of self-directed investing still puts you off, check out my guide to robo-advisor investing in Canada.